greg-raven/Uncommon-Sense/_posts/2011-03-22-socialism-is-a-failure.md

 ---
-title: 'Socialism is a failure'
+title: "Socialism is a failure"
 layout: post
 categories:
 - socialism